-LipidMatch identifications are obtained by matching experimental fragment m/z values with simulated library m/z values using in-silico fragmentation libraries of over 250,000 lipid species.
-LipidMatch has been tested and validated using Q-Exactive orbitrap data obtained from multiple sample types using targeted, data-dependent top-N (ddMS2-topN), and all ion fragmentation (AIF) approaches with UHPLC-HRMS/MS experiments.
-For AIF data, LipidMatch uses correlation coefficients to reconstruct precursor-fragment relationships.
-LipidMatch has also been applied for the annotation of direct infusion and imaging experiments using Q-Exactive data.
-The software is vendor neutral and has been tested on Agilent data-dependent (auto-MS/MS) files.
+LipidMatch identifications are obtained by matching experimental fragment m/z values with simulated library m/z values using in-silico fragmentation libraries of over 500,000 lipid species across over 60 lipid types making it one of the most comprehensive open-source software.
+LipidMatch has been tested and validated using Q-Exactive orbitrap UHPLC-HRMS/MS data obtained from multiple sample types using targeted, data-dependent top-N (ddMS2-topN), and all ion fragmentation (AIF) approaches, as well as Agilent, Bruker and SCIEX Q-TOF UHPLC-HRMS/MS experiments.
+LipidMatch has also been applied for the annotation of direct infusion and imaging experiments.
 The software does not currently support Waters files.
-LipidMatch also allows for facile integration of user generated libraries for unique applications.
-The link below contains video tutorials, a manual, lipid libraries in .csv format, a batch file for lipidomics with MZmine processing, and LipidMatch software.
+LipidMatch allows for facile integration of user generated libraries for unique applications.
+LipidMatch is modular, allowing it to fit in various workflows you may have in your lab.
+For example LipidMatch can be used with various peak picking software (for example MZmine, XCMS, MS-DIAL, and Compound Discoverer), and combine results from other lipidomics software.
+The link at the bottom of this page contains a manual, lipid libraries in .csv format, a batch file for lipidomics with MZmine processing, and LipidMatch software/scripts.

 For video tutorials visit: https://www.youtube.com/playlist?list=PLZtU6nmcTb5mQWKYLJmULsfqNy9eCwy7K

 For software developers and to report bugs the GitHub page for LipidMatch is: https://github.com/GarrettLab-UF/LipidMatch